All integrations

 What you’ll see

-Same lifecycle as Python: starts on entry, updates as you call `update()`, ends green/red on resolution/rejection.
+Same lifecycle as Python: starts on entry, updates as you call `agent.update()`, ends green/red on resolution/rejection.
 Multiple concurrent calls each spawn their own activity instance.

 Troubleshooting